GATB/DiscoSnp/RAD/README.md

 # DiscoSnpRAD: small variant discovery and genotyping for RAD-seq data

-DiscoSnpRAD is a pipeline based on discoSNP++ to discover small variants in RAD-like sequencing data.
-The differences with respect to using directly discoSNP++ lies in three main features:
+DiscoSnpRAD is a pipeline based on discoSnp++ to discover small variants in RAD-like sequencing data.
+The differences with respect to using directly discoSnp++ lies in three main features:
 * an enhanced bubble model to deal with RAD-like sequences
-* using specific discoSNP++ parameters and filters, adapted to RAD-like data
+* using specific discoSnp++ parameters and filters, adapted to RAD-like data
 * clustering the called variants into loci

 **Reference:**